-Standa ard/Interpretation Mandatory application (From periods beginning on or after) To be adopted by the Group (reporting period ending) Outline of the new standards, interpretations and amendments IAS 39 Instruments Financial Instruments: Recognition and Measurement to alternative benchmark rates due to IBOR reform.
+Stand ard/Interpretation Mandatory application (From periods beginning on or after) To be adopted by the Group (reporting period ending) Outline of the new standards, interpretations and amendments IFRS 3 Business Combinations January 1, 2020 From the year ending March 31, 2021 The amendments revise the definition of a business and clarify whether an acquired set of activities and assets is a business or not.

-The standards and interpretations will be adopted by the Group in the consolidated financial statements at the time of application as shown above.
+The standards and interpretations will be adopted by the Group in consolidated financial statements at the time of application as shown above.

-The Group is evaluating the effect of adopting the standards on the Group's consolidated financial statements for the year ending March 31, 2022 and thereafter but currently, the impacts cannot be estimated.
+The Group is evaluating the effect of adopting the standards on the Group's consolidated financial statements for the year ending March 31, 2021 and thereafter but currently, the impacts cannot be estimated.